AdguardTeam/AdguardKnowledgeBase/pages/02.general/13.adguard-beta-testing-program/docs.en.md

 ### Nightly builds

-Nightly builds are special builds available for AdGuard for Windows and AdGuard for Android.
+Nightly builds are special builds available for AdGuard for Windows and AdGuard for Android, they are marked with a Greek letter "**η** in the main menu".
 They are updated every three days and contain the most recent changes made by developers.
 If you decide to install a Nightly build, be ready to face occasional bugs and unexpected behavior (and feel free to report them).
 You can download Nightly builds at these links:

 [setup.exe](https://static.adguard.com/windows/nightly/setup.exe) or [https://agrd.io/windows_nightly](https://agrd.io/windows_nightly) — for AdGuard for Windows;
 [adguard.apk](https://static.adguard.com/android/nightly/adguard.apk) or [https://agrd.io/android_nightly](https://agrd.io/android_nightly) — for AdGuard for Android.

-Needs to be mentioned that apps for other platforms do not have Nightly builds yet, but we plan on introducing them later.
+Note that Nightly builds downloaded via links above will not be reverted back to older version if you switch them to release or beta update channel.
+Also needs to be mentioned that apps for other platforms do not have Nightly builds yet, but we plan on introducing them later.

 <a name="report-a-bug"></a>